hugoferreira/hugoferreira.github.com/_posts/2015-09-22-the-mu-puzzle.markdown

 `MI` has only one `I`, so the invariant holds in the beginning.
 If you recall [proof by induction](/fun/mathematics/2013/02/19/all-gambozinos-are-white.html), this is the base case.
 Now, regardless of the string, does applying rule 1 preserve the invariant?
 Yes it does, particularly because it doesn't change the number of `I`'s.
 Same goes for rule 4.

 Rule 2 doubles the number of `I`'s present in a string.
 However, if $n$ is not a multiple of 3, 2$n$ is still not a multiple of 3 either.
-Rule 3 reduces the number of `I`'s by 3.
-But similarly, if if $n$ is not a multiple of 3, $n$-3 isn't either.
+Rule 3, on the other hand, reduces the number of `I`'s by 3; but similarly, if $n$ is not a multiple of 3, $n$-3 isn't either.

 Hence, we are forced to accept that, **regardless the sequence of rules we try, by beginning with `MI` we would _never_ be able to reach a state where producing a `MU` is a possibility.**